 Need more evidence of this?
 Take a quick look at a standard dartboard, and you will see that all numbers below 10 are surrounded by higher-value targets, and the 10 and 11 spots are each surrounded by one higher number and one lower number.

 Gamlin’s sequence is not a matter of coincidence.

 Famed English essayist, philosopher, and social commentator William Hazlitt, once said that when a thing ceases to be the subject of controversy, it ceases to be the subject of interest.

-The matter of who invented the modern dartboard is undoubtedly one of significant interest to millions of avid dart enthusiasts around the world and, as such, it does not lack in controversy.
+The matter of who invented the modern dartboard is undoubtedly one of significant interest to millions of avid dart enthusiasts around the world and, as such, it does not lack controversy.

 You see, many people consider the evidence for Brian Gamlin’s involvement to be insufficient and lacking.
 Recent research has been unable to procure a death certificate for a man named Brian Gamlin around the time of his rumored passing in 1903.
 Further compounding the matter is the fact that Gamlin never filed a patent for his design.

-Some people believe that it was a Thomas William Buckle, wire worker by trade, who came up with the standard sequence used to this day.
+Some people believe that it was Thomas William Buckle, a wire worker by trade, who came up with the standard sequence used to this day.

 Thomas Buckle is given credit by some for inventing the Yorkshire variation of the board, which is functionally identical to the standard board with the exception that it is missing the doubles and trebles sections.